amzn/pecos/examples/pecos-multi-node-AWS-batch-CDK/pecos-multi-node-batch-job/README.md

 This AWS CDK code deploys stack containing AWS batch constructs to your AWS account's CloudFormation.
 After you deploy this CDK on your account, you should have all the batch constructs needed to run a multi-node batch job in AWS for PECOS training.

-The development and deployment are performed on your AWS account's **EC2 instances with necessary permission**, please double-check your EC2 instance role policies if any permission issues occur.

 ## Prerequisites